I am a passionate Software & Data Architect who loves planning and building data-intensive applications.

 As a digital group, ProSiebenSat.1 combines leading Entertainment brands with a with a strong Dating & Video and Commerce & Ventures portfolio under one roof.

-Oct 2010 - Apr 2016, Munich, DE
+Oct 2010 - Apr 2016

 The IfKW is internationally recognized for its excellence in research in a broad variety of areas including media and politics; the transformation of mediascapes; journalism, public relations and organizational communication; media use, reception and effects; as well as conflict, risk and health communication.

-Jun 2007 - Jul 2009, Munich, DE
+Jun 2007 - Jul 2009

 The IfKW is internationally recognized for its excellence in research in a broad variety of areas including media and politics; the transformation of mediascapes; journalism, public relations and organizational communication; media use, reception and effects; as well as conflict, risk and health communication.